pvah88/BackToDNA/README.md

 ## How to use BackToDNA?
 1) Install GO

-2a) If you have one nucleotide database and one blast result, in one directory:
+2a) If you have one nucleotide database and one BLAST result, in one directory:

 Save your blast result as : database.out